 Would you like to check your email or Facebook account, do homework for school, or genealogical research perhaps?
 For individuals who wish to use the Internet, there are 3 public access workstations in each branch, and wireless access is also available.
-This service is provided free to the public with the financial assistance of the Community Access Program (CAP) through Industry Canada, and Connectivity Funding through the Southern Ontario Library Service.
+This service is provided free to the public with the financial assistance of the Community Access Program (CAP) through Industry Canada, and Connectivity Funding through the Ontario Library Service.

 In addition to the Internet workstations, there are 2 special computers for children, 1 in each branch.
 These user-friendly computers have colourful keyboards, tiny mice and touch screen monitors.
 They are loaded with computer programs for early learning and literacy, and were designed for children from preschool to age 9.
 Bring your children to try one.
 It will change learning into child’s play!

 Gaming in the Library

 The Chalk River branch has added a game room and so much more.
 We have a Wii U entertainment system with a variety of games for all ages, as well we have 2 tablets and 2 Nintendo 3 DS with games and accessories.
 These all can be checked out for in library use.